 To finish out our trip, we used Marriott points to book a room at the Hotel Grand Bretagne.
 This luxury collection hotel has a great location, but its special feature is the rooftop restaurant, which has amazing views of the Acropolis.
 I had booked dinner at the rooftop restaurant, and we also enjoyed the views the next morning with our complimentary breakfast as well.

 This trip was so amazing that we weren’t prepared to say goodbye to Greece.
-After dinner we took our last few hours to walk around the bustling Plaka neighborhood near the hotel and decided that we must return some day soon.
+If you want to see some of the most famous Athens landmarks, you definitely need at least two full days in Athens.
+But for us, we took our last few hours to walk around the bustling Plaka neighborhood near the hotel and decided that we must return someday soon.

 Save this to Pinterest